 You don't need to limit yourself to aquatic color tones.

-While you can choose to make your vein look like a literal river of water, there's also a lot of potential in choosing unusual color combinations using our mica powders or liquid pigments.
+While you can choose to make your epoxy resin look like a clear stream of water by taking advantage of epoxy's glasslike appearance, there's also a lot of creative potential in choosing unusual color combinations using epoxy colorants.

 Take a look at these next few photos.
 Perhaps they'll inspire you!

-If you're considering a river table project for yourself—or any other type of epoxy project, feel free to contact us with any questions or concerns you may have.
+If you're thinking about building a river table project—or any other type of epoxy project, feel free to contact us with any questions or concerns you may have.

 Our epoxy experts are available to provide support and assistance with both project planning and making sure you have the appropriate tools and supplies you'll need to get the job done.

-You can contact us via phone or email here, or you can text chat online with an epoxy expert by clicking the help button on the bottom right of your screen.
+You can contact us via phone or email here.
+During business hours, you can also text chat online with one of our resin specialists by clicking the Help button on the bottom right of your screen.